• Mental Health

 Headshot of Benjamin Troy, MD

-Benjamin Troy
+Benjamin Troy MD

 Experiencing self-doubt from time to time is natural.
 We all have occasional doubts about our actions and decisions, and worrying about those things is part of being human.
 However, if you have prolonged feelings of self-doubt, it can become an issue that impacts many parts of your life.
 When this happens, self-doubt can become debilitating and stall your personal growth.

-Would you like to build confidence and self-esteem?
-Work with a therapist.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Complete a brief questionnaire and get matched with the right therapist for you!

 Visit BetterHelp